vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 Pilot Flying J Sonora, Kentucky - 43% to 86% for $26.23 in 14 minutes

 <img src="/post-assets/ev-roadtrip/day3/pilot-flyingj-1-sonora-day-3-receipt.webp" loading="lazy"
-    alt="Charging receipt from Pilot Flying J in Sonora, Kentucky">
+    alt="Digital screen of a Pilot Flying J GM Energy EV charger displaying a finished session reaching 86% state of charge, delivering 35.8 kWh in 14 minutes and 36 seconds for a total cost of $26.23.">

 ## Lunch in Lexington (110mi from Sonora)